 The health benefits of cayenne pepper have been documented for years.
 This spicy, dried chili pepper is not just a delicious ingredient in Cajun food.
 It is virtually a medicine chest which can be used to treat numerous ailments.
 In some cases, cayenne even acts as a facilitator to help other herbs work more effectively in your system.
 While some herbs seem to be very specific to which part of the body they are capable of healing, cayenne seems to work on many different levels.

 Cayenne pepper, also known as capsicum, is made from dried hot chili peppers.
 Capsaicin, the property that gives cayenne its heat, is also primarily responsible for the herb's healing benefits.

-The University of Maryland Medical Center (UMM) states that capsaicin has strong pain relieving properties when applied to skin.
-They go on to say that cayenne reduces the amount of substance P, a chemical that carries pain messages to the brain.
+U of M Health states that capsaicin has strong pain relieving properties when applied to skin.
+Cayenne reduces the amount of substance P, a chemical that carries pain messages to the brain.
 This makes creams derived from capsaicin loaded cayenne a sought-after treatment for pain related conditions.
-UMM states that capsaicin creams may help the following conditions:
+Capsaicin creams may help the following conditions:

 - Shingles and nerve pain

 According to Memorial Sloan Kettering Cancer Center, studies show cayenne to be cytotoxic to drug-resistant lymphoma and to deter leukemia cell growth.
 In addition, MSKCC states that cayenne is alleged to treat several additional health disturbances including burning mouth syndrome, circulatory issues, colic, diarrhea, headache, high cholesterol, motion sickness, intestinal gas, and toothache.